I’m Selena. My friends call me Sal.

 In essence before Brene Brown coined the term, I had to lean into the hard stuff and touch the face of vulnerability.
 I found Buddhism (again, first time at 13) around this time and it lifted me slowly out of depression and I vowed at 19, to commit myself to some sort of path, so naturally moving across the globe made a lot of sense.

 When I finally got to Thailand, I had no “real” yoga practice other than the asana and meditation I practiced at home; I was like a fish out of water.
 I had to learn to lean in again and be vulnerable – this would be the first of many (many) times I would have to learn this lesson.
+This was 1999.

 My time spent with the monks on Wat Suan Moh and my host family threw my yoga connotations out the window as we practiced NO ASANA for the first year only mediation, silence and Karma/Bhakti yoga.
 This dismantled me from the inside out – meditation or hours of it on the cold floor did the rest.
-When we did touch asana I was astounded at the simplicity of the practice, I learned the original 84 asana that Shiva stated were “appropriate” for people to learn in this age.
+When we did touch asana I was astounded at the simplicity of the practice, I learned the original 84 asana that Shiva stated were “appropriate” for “men” to learn in this age.
 I believed stillness would uncover everything there was to know and so I practiced asana according to the Hatha Pradipika, as well as meditation in silence and stillness; until I could no longer trace the lines of fluidity within the stillness.
 It was strict and I was in my 20’s not the best cocktail for success and yet; it was around that time that I started to link the poses to breath.
 I needed to move again and started to practice Ashtanga Vinyasa, and then it all clicked.

 Many years, lessons, teachings and various extraordinary and heartbreaking experiences later; I developed as semblance of a style; my style.
 A practice that integrates the breath based flow of Ashtanga and the hard/soft precision of Hatha, and an embodied connection to self realization, into a deep, sweaty, integrative mind/body experience, all the while dropping ancient texts and wisdom, using hip hop vernacular and humour.